citizensadvice/postcoder/README.md

 docker-compose run --rm -e APP_ENV=test app bundle exec rspec
 ```

+## API key

+We have one API key used on production and the devops environment.

+The Allied test API key of PCW45-12345-12345-1234X always returns the same response.

 ### Mock mode

+Start in mock mode by supplying the ENV MOCK_MODE=true.
+This reads responses from the file system and
+will not enabled Redis.

 Note that mock mode does not support the query options and always returns JSON.